iosabgodeveloper/Angry-Birds-Go-Decompilation/README.md

 The primary goal of this decompilation project is to overcome these barriers and open up new modding possibilities, such as adding fresh content and features to breathe new life into the game.

+# Decompilation
+The decompilation of ABK Karting (Windows Phone version 1.8.7) focuses on the Windows Phone 8 ARM version of the game.
+This version is considered the best to use for decompilation due being based for windows phone (Unlike iOS which uses iOS specific frameworks , or android that uses Android specific ones , windows phone is easiest to work with), making it easier to work with compared to other platforms.

+Target Version: The project specifically targets ABK Karting v1.8.7, running on Windows Phone 8 ARM.

+Why This Version: The Windows Phone 8 ARM version is the most accessible and efficient version for decompilation

+Current Progress: The decompilation process is in its early stages, with progress being made through the use of tools like IDA to disassemble the binary.
+Extracting game assets and code is ongoing.

+Future Goals: The goal is to fully decompile the game and unlock modding capabilities, allowing for the addition of new content, such as characters, tracks, and gameplay features, ultimately enhancing replayability.

 # Disclaimer:
 We are not affiliated with Rovio Entertainment Oyj in any way, shape, or form.